odpi/egeria/open-metadata-implementation/admin-services/docs/user/omag-server-platform-logging.md

 logging.level.org.odpi.openmetadata=ERROR
 ```

 ## Connecting the OMAG Audit Log Framework

-While the default technical logging framework enables generic interface for system logging is not adequate option for diagnostic and auditing.
+While the default logging framework enables generic interface for system logging is not adequate option for diagnostic and auditing.
 For this purpose in OMAG Server platform [Audit Log Framework](../../../frameworks/audit-log-framework) is used.
+You can find out more about this on Egeria website [Diagnostics Guide](../../../../open-metadata-publication/website/diagnostic-guide/).

 Audit Logging framework is configured as part of the OMAG configuration document by choosing from the available destination systems.
 By default, the system will use the stdout - system standard output as a destination.
-More details on how to change the destination system can be found the page [Configuring the Audit Log](configuring-the-audit-log.md).

-One of the options suitable for production like operating environments is to choose SLF4J connector and connect AuditLog to the existing system logging implementation via dedicated Audit Log framework logger/category:
+One of the options suitable for production like operating environments is to choose SLF4J connector and connect AuditLog to the existing system logging implementation via dedicated audit log logger category:

 ```properties
 logging.level.org.odpi.openmetadata.frameworks.auditlog=INFO
 ```

-Using SLF4J connector you can also have more granular auditlog logger category control per OMAG server instance following naming pattern below:
+Using SLF4J connector you can also have granular auditlog logger category control per OMAG server instance following naming pattern below:

 `logging.level.org.odpi.openmetadata.frameworks.auditlog.{omag-server-name}.{originator-component-name}`